rsinker/RS_USC_F25_CSCI360/lab1/README.md

 **Submission**: Submit your lab1.py to Gradescope.
 Please keep the file name as **lab1.py** or else the autograder will fail.

 Extra credit instruction: Submit a separate pdf `lab1-extra-credit.pdf` with your analysis, figures, code to generate the figures, etc. Note that extra credits **do not** overflow, meaning a final score >60pts will be treated as 60pts.
+Check [`lab1_extra_credits_rubrics.pdf`](lab1_extra_credits_rubrics.pdf) for details on extra credits grading.

 ## Setting up the environment